MarufRayhan/llm-chat-doc-generation/README.md

 # Next.js AI Chatbot

 A production-ready AI chatbot application built with Next.js 14, Vercel AI SDK, and multiple AI providers.
 Create intelligent conversations and generate structured documents with multimedia support.

-I have build this during my thesis work.
+The site is live on: https://llm-chat-doc-generation-yqxm.vercel.app/

 ## Table of Contents